linuxteam-robotique/tuxy-distro/README.md

 # Tuxy distro

-Minimalist embbeded distribution for robotic usage based on OpenEmbedded and linux-sunxi for Olimex OLinuXino Allwinner SoCs based boards.
+Tuxy distro is a minimalist embbeded distribution based on OpenEmbedded and linux-sunxi for Olimex OLinuXino Allwinner SoCs boards.

 ## Hardware